Greenbank, Edinburgh

 Greenbank is a residential district of south Edinburgh, Scotland.
 It is situated between the districts of Morningside and Oxgangs, i.e. slightly to the south-west of the heart of Morningside.

-The older part of Greenbank consists largely of inter-war period detached houses and bungalows.
-Since 2003, modern flats and houses have been constructed on the site of the former City Hospital on Greenbank Drive, some of which incorporate parts of the Victorian contagious diseases isolation hospital.
+The area was originally developed in the late 19th century, being completed in the early 1930s.
+The former City Hospital closed in 1999, after which modern flats and houses were constructed on Greenbank Drive, some of which incorporate parts of the Victorian contagious diseases isolation hospital.
 The area of the new development has become known as Greenbank Village.

+Church

+Greenbank Parish Church was founded in 1900 in Edinburgh, originally belonging to United Presbyterian Church.
+The original church building is now one of the church's halls.
+The church joined the Church of Scotland in 1929, just after the new church hall was built.
+A centenary hall and various meeting rooms were constructed in 2001.

+On 24 August 2024, the church was the venue for a recital and interview by former parishioner, Sir Donald Runnicles as Patron of the Wagner Society of Scotland, and baritone Thomas Lehman.

 Public transport

 Public Transport is frequent with Lothian Buses operating scheduled services.
-Bus routes 5, 16, and 23 plus night service N16 all serve the area.
+Bus routes 5, 16, 23 and 36 plus night service N16 all serve the area.